OBDS-Training/Help/content/en/docs/linux/bashrc/index.md

 fi # if PS1
 ```

+{{< alert icon="👉" text="Carefully consider any difference between the contents below and the initial contents of the '.bashrc' file and whether you take responsibility for editing or deleting any of the original contents.
+This documentation may occasionally be out of date with respect to current best practices and the contents of the initial '.bashrc' file are carefully reviewed and updated by system administrators." />}}

-## Description
+## Explanation

+### Comments

-First, it is important to clarify that all the lines that start with the `#` symbol
+First, it is important to clarify that, in the contents above,
+all the lines that start with the `#` symbol are purely comments
-are comments that are only added for information purposes and future reference,
+that are only added for information purposes and future reference,
 without any impact on the functionality of the file.

+### The central bashrc file

-Next, the following chunk of code executes a central script that sets up
+With that said, the first chunk of code
+-- repeated below --
-system-wide functions and aliases.
+executes a script that sets up system-wide functions and aliases.
+That script is exclusively and safely managed by system administrators, and
-It is highly recommended to keep this as the first bit of code in your `.bashrc`
+it is highly recommended to keep this as the first bit of code in your `~/.bashrc`
-at all times.
+file at all times.

 ```bash
 if [ -f /etc/bashrc ]; then